 Monday 23 and Wednesday 25 November saw two McDonald’s colleagues host virtual IT support sessions for Open Age North Westminster.
 The volunteers helped build confidence amongst elderly residents adjusting to the increased need to use technology over the festive period.
 The sessions covered how to use Zoom and access social media to keep in touch with friends and family.

 Virtual Zoom Quizzes

-Two Stylus Media colleagues hosted our first Zoom quiz for 5 Neighbourcare service users on Friday 29 May.
-Quiz rounds included ‘How Well Do You Know Our European Neighbours’ and ‘Name That Classic British Pudding’.
+Two Stylus Media colleagues hosted a Zoom quiz for five Neighbourcare service users on Friday 29 May.
+Quiz rounds included ‘How Well Do You Know Our European Neighbours ‘ and ‘Name That Classic British Pudding’.

 Telephone Discussion Groups